Create Azure credentials for use in GitHub Actions

 Take a copy of the output from the PowerShell query.
 This will be stored inside a GitHub Secret for use within your workflows.

-Give the new secret a name, I usually go with "Azure_Credentials" and then take the output from the PowerShell script and paste it into the value section.
+Give the new secret a name; I usually go with "Azure_Credentials" and then paste the PowerShell script's output into the value section.

 Use the Azure login action

-Now you have the Service Principal set up and the information stored inside GitHub Secrets it's time to start using that information.
+Now you have the Service Principal set up and the information stored inside GitHub Secrets, it's time to use that information.

-Within your workflow you can use the Azure Login action and call that secret information.
+You can use the Azure Login action within your workflow and call that secret information.

 on: [push]